Randgalt/record-builder/deconstructors.md

     - is annotated with `@RecordBuilder.Deconstructor`
 2. a class or interface that is:
    - annotated with `@RecordBuilder.Deconstructor`
-   - has one or more accessor methods annotated with `@RecordBuilder.DeconstructorAccessor`
+   - has one or more accessor methods or fields annotated with `@RecordBuilder.DeconstructorAccessor`.
+If it is a field that is annotated, there must be a matching public, non-static method that is named either the same as the field or is prefixed with `get` or `is`.

 When RecordBuilder encounters a deconstructor it generates a `record` that matches the deconstructor's parameters and, optionally, creates a record builder for it.